UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

     * The y-axis labels must include “Trial” before the numbers, i.e. “Trial 1”, “Trial 2”, etc.
     * The y-axis must be shown in ascending order.
 * Point marks
+    * The point marks must have class name "point"
     * The point marks must be circles of radius 8px and they must use fill opacity to indicate overlapping marks.
     * You may choose the fill colour.
 * Summary statistics